olimorris/persisted.nvim/README.md

 The callbacks can accept a *session* parameter which is a table that has the following properties:
 * `name` - The filename of the session.
 * `file_path` - The file path to the session.

-## :rocket: Usage

-### Default commands
-The plugin comes with a number of commands:

-- `SessionToggle` - Determines whether to load, start or stop a session
-- `SessionStart` - Start recording a session.
-Useful if `autosave = false`
-- `SessionStop` - Stop recording a session
-- `SessionSave` - Save the current session
-- `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
-- `SessionLoadLast` - Load the last session
-- `SessionDelete` - Delete the current session

-> **Note:** The author only binds `SessionToggle` to a keymap for simplicity.

-### Telescope

-The Telescope extension may be opened via `:Telescope persisted`.

-Once opened, the available keymaps are:
-* `<CR>` - Source the session file
-* `<C-d>` - Delete the session file

-### Lazy loading

-The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
-It will never load a session automatically by default.

-However, to lazy load the plugin add the `module = "persisted"` line to packer.

-### Helpers

-The plugin sets a global variable, `vim.g.persisting`, which is set to `true` when a session is started.
-The author uses this to display an icon in their [statusline](https://github.com/olimorris/dotfiles/blob/0cdaee183c64f872778952f90f62b9366851101c/.config/nvim/lua/Oli/plugins/statusline.lua#L257).

 ## :page_with_curl: License